stackerdude/watch_edition/Notifications.md

 ### Link the Notification

 We're almost there !!
-Now all we have to do is link it to be displayed in the dropdown list of options.
+All we have to do is link it to be displayed in the dropdown list of options.

 In `notifications.js` we import our new notification and add it to the list.
 You should have something like this:
 ```javascript